KrishJ4856/KrishJ4856/README.md

 <br/>
 <a href="https://krishwebdev.hashnode.dev/destructuring-in-javascript" title="Destructuring in JavaScript"><img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1672768024356/2e069585-a765-482d-99db-07a75beec444.jpeg?w=1600&h=840&fit=crop&crop=entropy&auto=compress,format&format=webp" alt="Destructuring in JavaScript" width="400px" align="left" /></a>
 <a href="https://krishwebdev.hashnode.dev/destructuring-in-javascript" title="Destructuring in JavaScript"><h3>Destructuring in JavaScript</h3></a>
-<strong> Destructuring in JavaScript is a powerful and one of the coolest features of ES6.
-It gains importance especially when you move on from Vanilla JavaScript and start learning Frameworks like React where you will find destructuring used in almost every single file...</strong>
+Destructuring in JavaScript is a powerful and one of the coolest features of ES6.
+It gains importance especially when you move on from Vanilla JavaScript and start learning Frameworks like React where you will find destructuring used in almost every single file...
 <br/>
 </td>
 </tr>